Interview with John "Jack" Brown

 Description

-Jack Brown was born and spent his early life in Australia, leaving school at fourteen doing odd jobs before joining the civil service and then the RAF.
+Jack Brown was born, and spent his early life, in Australia, leaving school at 14 and doing odd jobs before joining the civil service and then the RAF.
 He talks about his initial training before travelling to England and joining 69 Squadron.
-Jack describes carrying out operations taking photographs in difficult circumstances and being awarded the DFC, as well as more relaxing times on leave.
-After the war Jack returned to Australia but did return to Europe as a tourist after his retirement.
+Jack describes carrying out operations taking photographs in difficult circumstances, and being awarded the DFC.
+He also recalls more relaxing times on leave.
+After the war Jack returned to Australia but did return to Europe, as a tourist, after his retirement.

 Creator